 | - borrowed value needs to live until here

 The variable x doesn’t “live long enough.”
-This is because x will be out of scope when the inner scope ends on line 7.
+The reason is that x will be out of scope when the inner scope ends on line 7.
 But r is still valid for the outer scope; because its scope is larger, we say that it “lives longer.”
 If Rust allowed this code to work, r would be referencing memory that was deallocated when x went out of scope, and anything we tried to do with r wouldn’t work correctly.
 So how does Rust determine that this code is invalid?
+It uses a borrow checker.

 The Borrow Checker

-The Rust compiler has a borrow checker, which compares scopes to determine that all borrows are valid.
-Listing 10-18 shows the same code as Listing 10-17, but with annotations showing the lifetimes of the variables:
+The Rust compiler has a borrow checker that compares scopes to determine that all borrows are valid.
+Listing 10-18 shows the same code as Listing 10-17 but with annotations showing the lifetimes of the variables:

 {